-The more rigorous “two-step approach” involves administering a 50-g oral glucose solution followed by measurement of venous glucose after 1 hour.
-Women whose glucose levels meet or exceed an institution’s screening threshold then undergo a 3-hour diagnostic OGTT using 100 g of an oral glucose solution.
+The more rigorous “two-step approach” involves administering 50 g of an oral glucose solution followed by measurement of venous glucose after 1 hour.
+Individuals whose glucose levels meet or exceed an institution’s screening threshold then undergo a 3-hour diagnostic OGTT using 100 g of an oral glucose solution.

 Random Plasma Glucose